 The Aves belong to the phylum Chordata of the animal kingdom.
 It has about 9,000 species.
 Aves are adapted to fly.
 All the birds come in the class Aves.
-Members of this class exhibit one of the most beautiful and visually stunning features such as bright and contrasting colours, unique patterns and a wide variety of striking poses.
 They show courtship, parental care, nest building, and territorial behaviour.

 Characteristics of Aves

-- The hind limbs are adapted for walking, perching, and swimming.
+- Their hind limbs are adapted for walking, hopping, perching, grasping, wading and swimming.

 - There is no skin gland except the oil gland.

 - The lower and upper and jaws are modified into a beak.

 - The alimentary canal has a crop and a gizzard.
 The crops help in softening food, and the gizzard helps in crushing the food.

 - Pigeons and other seed-eating birds lack a gall bladder.

 - They have spongy and elastic lungs for respiration.

 - The special vocal organ called syrinx is present at the base of trachea.

 - 12 pairs of cranial nerves are present.